jmaunon/qc-grovers/README.md

 ![Drag Racing](code/data/images/qiskit-circuit.png)

-In this repository I explain the well-known Quantum Grover's Algorithm (see this [link](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for more detail) step by step, using [qiskit](https://github.com/Qiskit/qiskit) framework for the implementation.
+In this repository I explain the well-known Quantum Grover's Algorithm (see this [link](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for more detail) step by step.
+I address also the implementation using [qiskit](https://github.com/Qiskit/qiskit).

 This personal repository started as some notes in a notebook, however I realized that although the algorithm was quite documented, I did not find any presentation that explained it step by step.

 The beamer presentation qc-grovers_v\<version\>.pdf is structured as following:
 1. Grover's algorithm
    1. Motivation and Outline
    2. Steps
 2. Implementation of Grover's algorithm: 2-Qubit States
    1. Quantum circuit
    2. IBM Implementation
 3. References (*the reader can find them in the next section*)

 ### References